grumpyshoe/android-module-pushmanager/README.md

 #### Unsubscribe from Topic

-To unsubscribe from a topic call  `subscriptToTopic`:
+To unsubscribe from a topic call  `unsubscriptFromTopic`:

 ```
 pushmanager.unsubscriptFromTopic(